 A moneyline bet is when you wager on the most immediate outcome of a game, who wins and who loses.
 You’re not concerned with point spreads here.
 This is a straight-up bet.

-Let’s take an example of a matchup between the Duke Blue Devils and North Carolina Tar Heels, arguably the biggest hoops rivalry in the United States.
-You might see UNC as the NCAA Basketball odds favorite at -135, which would make Duke the underdogs, let’s say at +120.The favorite will always be shown with a positive sign and the underdog will be listed with a negative sign.
-This means that in order to win $100 on UNC, you would have to wager $135 but on the other hand, you would win $120 on Duke on a bet of $100.
+Let’s take an example of a matchup between the Ohio State Buckeyes and Michigan State Spartans, two teams that are regularly at the forefront of the Big Ten Conference and its push to put multiple teams in the Final Four every April.
+You might see Ohio State as the favorite at -145, which would make Michigan State the underdog at (hypothetically) +115.The favorite will always be shown with a positive sign before it, and the underdog will be listed with a negative sign in front of its place on the college basketball odds sheet or (if on a computer, a screen).
+The numbers just given, -145 for the Buckeyes and +115 for the Spartans, indicate that in order to win $100 on Ohio State, you would have to wager $145.
+On the other hand, you would win $115 on Michigan State if you made an up-front bet of $100.